 Your home's siding is an invaluable part of its overall curb appeal.
 Keep these seven beautiful siding styles in mind if you're considering an exterior makeover this year.

 Lap Siding - Lap siding is often sold in longer lengths.
-You can also purchase it with a smooth finish or cedar textured, depending on what works best for you.
+You can also purchase it with a cedar texture, depending on what works best for you.
 Companies like LP Building Solutions produce reliable and long-lasting engineered wood siding options.

 Reclaimed Barn Siding - The National Institute of Standards and Technology rated cedar as a top environmentally-friendly siding material.
 Many builders are using reclaimed wood from barns to create a unique exterior aesthetic.
 Reclaimed wood siding offers an antique, yet beautifully distinct, appearance that reduces environmental impact.